-The method fire() fires an event with the specified qualifiers and notifies observers, as defined by Section 10.5, "Observer notification".
+The methods fire() and fireAsync() fire an event with the specified qualifiers and notify observers, as defined by Observer notification.
 If the container is unable to resolve the parameterized type of the event object, it uses the specified type to infer the parameterized type of the event types.